 - Where should you go look for real estate information - The internet is a vast resource for information....and misinformation.
 There is no exception when it comes to home buying websites.
 There are great informative sites (like www.primeedmontonrealestate.com) that will provide great information on communities, property and ownership types, financing and inspection tips, and more.
 But there are also websites out there strictly created to 'sell' you on something.
 Knowing which sites are best for your time and energy will help you learn a lot!

 - Online Home Buying Tools - There are many different online tools, from youtube videos to online mortgage payment calculators to tax assessment guides.
 Having these at your fingertips are a valuable help in your home buying experience.
+And with the invention of innovative apps for your smartphone, it has never been easier to have information in the palm of your hands!

 - Walkscore - This free online tool is a valuable resource in finding how your new area stacks up when it comes to nearby shopping and services.
 A great tool that is often overlooked!